The Three Questions That Predict Everything

 But when even one of those answers is "no," you can feel it.
 Engagement drops.
 Innovation stalls.
 People start protecting themselves instead of the mission.

-I see a version of that passion every day at home.
-With four kids—twins who are two, a three-year-old, and a six-year-old—our house is a constant cycle of curiosity and chaos.
-They throw themselves into everything they do, whether it's building a fort, learning to read, or racing to be first out the door.
+I see this passion every day at home with my four young kids.
+They throw themselves into everything—building forts, learning to read, racing to be first out the door.
 They don't half-try.
 They're all in.

 And it's a good reminder: passion is natural.
 We're born with it.